 To champion the art of witty, wise and historically knowledgeable film and TV criticism and entertainment journalism.

-To provide fellowship, camaraderie and career support in a time of change and uncertainty in the media.
+To provide camaraderie and career support in a time of change and uncertainty in the media.

-GALECA accepts new members June through July, ahead of award season.
-Those who are interested in joining GALECA must submit five recent pieces of their work from within the two most recent months.
+GALECA accepts new members June 1 through July 30 and August 15 through October 15.
+Those who are interested in joining GALECA must submit five recent pieces of their work from within the three most recent months.
 Please see the Join Us! tab for more information.

 To remain active year to year, members must be able to show they currently write, report and/or edit pieces about television and/or film for at least one legitimate, paying media outlet.
 Stand-out bloggers are welcome on occasion.